 £25K - £29K pro rata DOE

-You will report to the Project Manager of Respected and Safe Online and will work closely with other CSS staff and volunteers.
+The Project worker will report to the Director of Child Support Services (CSS) and will work closely with other CSS staff and volunteers.

 To apply - please send a cv and a cover letter/supporting statement explaining how you meet the criteria for the role by clicking the button below.

 Appointments are subject to Cybersafe Scotland receiving a satisfactory disclosure from the Disclosure and Barring Service.